Dean Steve Kay's Installation Remarks

 And of course, I want to thank our alumni community.
 Your support and warm welcome have rung out from hundreds of cities across the nation.

 It is my honor to share a piece of my heart and welcome my family here today.
-My wife, Shelley, daughter Sophie, sister-in-law and Trojan Maureen.
+My daughter Sophie, and sister-in-law and Trojan Maureen.
 My two young sons Julian and Alex.
 We have all been blessed beyond measure by this opportunity.

 My other family is also here: members of the Kay laboratory who came with me from San Diego to become a part of USC.
 They personify the ideal that every successful leader knows how to hire smarter people than themselves.